Goekdeniz-Guelmez/mlx-lm-lora/README.md

 **Synthetic Dataset Creation:**

+- **Prompts**: Create a synthetic prompt dataset using a base model
 - **SFT**: Create a synthetic sft dataset using a teacher model
-- **Preference**: Create a synthetic preference dataset using a base and a teacher model
+- **Preferences**: Create a synthetic preference dataset using a base and a teacher model

 **Training Your Custom Preference Model:**